Sam Wyche: Personal life

 Wyche and his wife, Jane, had two children, Zak and Kerry, and six grandchildren.
 He was a private pilot for many years.
 He also enjoyed golf, tennis, jogging and riding his Harley-Davidson motorcycle.

+Wyche opened a chain of sporting goods stores called Sam Wyche Sports World with a $40,000 bonus he earned as a player in Super Bowl VII with the Washington Redskins.
+The first store opened in 1973 and grew to over a dozen locations by the late 1980s.
+By 1990, the company was struggling financially and two years later was working on a deal to be bought out by Hibbett Sports.
+Ultimately, the deal did not come to fruition and the stores permanently closed.

 Wyche underwent a biopsy on lymph nodes in his chest in 2000.
 His left Recurrent Laryngeal Nerve was severed during the procedure, leaving his voice consistently hoarse and scratchy.
 From 2004 to 2006, he was a volunteer at Pickens High School in South Carolina as a public speaker.
 He was an amateur magician.

 Wyche's brother, Bubba, was a quarterback at Tennessee and in the Canadian Football League (CFL) and World Football League (WFL).

 On September 9, 2016, Wyche was admitted to the Carolinas Medical Center's Dickson Heart Unit in Charlotte, North Carolina, awaiting a heart transplant due to congestive heart failure.
 Three days later, a heart was found, and on September 13, Wyche underwent a 4.5-hour transplant operation.

 Wyche was diagnosed with melanoma in 2019 and died at his home in Pickens, South Carolina, on January 2, 2020, at the age of 74.